Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Temporal processes alone do not guarantee coordination stability across time.
 For coordination to persist, the outputs of each temporal must stabilise into reference points that can be relied upon by observers.
 These stabilised reference points are formalised in the following section as temporal anchors.

+The four temporals describe how coordination unfolds across time.
+However, coordination requires more than temporal process alone.
+For cooperation to persist across repeated interaction, participants must also stabilise expectations regarding when and how coordination is expected to occur.
+This stabilisation gives rise to temporal anchors.

 ## 13.3 — Temporal Anchors

 Temporal coordination requires not only the existence of production, information, trust, and credit processes, but also the stabilisation of expectation across time.

 Within each temporal, systems generate points at which expectation becomes sufficiently stable to be relied upon for coordination.
 These points are referred to as temporal anchors.
+A temporal anchor stabilises when sufficiently consistent temporal expectation is reproduced across interactions, observers, or institutional processes to support repeated coordination.

 A temporal anchor is a stabilised reference within a temporal process through which expectations about sequence, timing, or continuation become sufficiently aligned across observers to support coordination.